chrisngoyi/ticket-lifecycle/README.md

 </p>
 <p>
 <p align="center">
-The Users are now able to access the Ticketing System and create their tickets .
+The image above shows how Users are now able to access the Ticketing System and create their brand new Tickets .
 </p>
 <br />
 <p>